 When you are compiling your individual lists, it is a good idea to call your family together and discuss what they are willing to do and what they just can't tolerate.
 If one family member gags at the mere thought of cleaning the litter box, it's probably not going to be a good idea to put that task on that person's list.
 You will either not see the job accomplished or you will have a very unhappy family member.

 If you don't have kids to help out with the chores, having a list is still a great way to keep yourself organized and on track.
-Instead of individual chore lists, create a Master List for each room and hang it there to remind you of what needs to be done when.
+Try these simple tricks to keep you on top of your chores.

-Checking off each task each day may be a good motivation for yourself to keep things neat and tidy and using a household chore list will ensure you don't forget anything important.
-The most important thing to keep in mind as you create your chore list is that no one is perfect.
+Chores can cause a lot of headache for parents, singles, couples and roommates alike.
+Therefore creating a chore list can ease stress and make everyone accountable.
+Just remember that as you create your chore list that no one is perfect.
 Be flexible and do your best.
 Focus on what you have done instead of what you have not done.
 You'll feel better about yourself and your home if you avoid becoming a perfectionist.